Black Forest, Colorado: History

 Several towns and settlements dotted the planning area at one time or another during its history.
 The largest and most long-lived of these was the Town of Eastonville.
-Eastonville (actually located just to the east of the planning area) was begun in the early 1880s as a stop on the C & S Railroad.
+Eastonville (actually located just to the east of the planning area) was begun in the early 1880s as a stop on the Colorado and Southern Railway.
 Its population peaked at about 400 in 1910 and was already in decline when the railroad ceased operations in 1935.
 Today only a few remnants of the once thriving townsite remain.

 In the forest itself, modern subdivision had a fitful start in the 1920s when Dreamland and Brentwood Country Clubs were organized.
 Although these ventures were not particularly successful, they did represent the beginning of what would become a significant summer home market in the planning area.
 A boom in year-round subdivisions took place in the late 1950s and early 1960s.
+The Black Forest, Colorado, post office operated from April 16, 1960, until February 9, 1966, when it became a branch of the Colorado Springs post office.
 Most of the planning area was zoned for five acre minimum lot sizes in 1965.

 Primarily in response to plans for a major transportation corridor through the eastern portion of the planning area, residents and County staff initiated work on a comprehensive land use plan in the early 1970s.
 The result of this effort was adoption of the Black Forest Preservation Plan in 1974.
 While this plan recommended rural-residential uses for most of the planning area, it also delineated several large areas for mixed urban uses.
 The largest of these was in the southeast where the new "city" of Latigo would later be proposed.

 While Latigo has not materialized as envisioned, the Colorado Springs metropolitan area itself has expanded rapidly in the direction of the planning area.
 During the same period, numerous large lot residential subdivisions have been platted and developed in the planning area, allowing it to retain much of its rural character and a good bit of its historic legacy.
 Although some newer suburban subdivisions have been created within the boundaries of Black Forest such as Flying Horse Ranch, Black Forest still retains a rural image and legacy.
 Some of this legacy is in the form of remaining historic sites and structures.

 While Black Forest is not an incorporated town, it is well known by that name.
 At first, the name was more informal but became "more official" with the opening of the Black Forest School (now named Edith Wolford Elementary) in 1923.